 Low Conversion Rate

 Ranking your site is one thing but turning your visitors into REAL buyers is entirely different.
 The problem lies in poor keyword research or content that’s not persuasive enough to compel people visiting your site to take action.
 So, make sure that your keyword research is on point and most importantly create content that’ll give you the conversion you want.

 As stated, SEO, done right, not only translates to better rankings but also better user experience.
 It might be a complicated process, but SEO leads have a higher close rate in comparison to outbound leads (and that’s good for business), Ensure that you consider an SEO Agency to help you get through this process.
-So, go out there, learn the best SEO practices and implement them on your website.
+So, go out there, learn the best SEO company practices and implement them on your website.
 In other words, conquer SEO; don’t be stigmatized about it.
 And remember, it takes time to see results, being patient is a must!